 Location: Fortaleza, Brazil

-I studied hard in bed per as usual and was not at all surprised when I was woken up for lunch with my laptop, headphones, blankets, and pillows all thrown around the bunk vaguely resembled an area where a tornado had touchdown.
+I studied hard in bed per usual and was not at all surprised when I was woken up for lunch with my laptop, headphones, blankets, and pillows all thrown around the bunk vaguely resembled an area where a tornado had a touchdown.
 I meandered myself out of my bunk and went upstairs to eat some chicken and rice casserole.
 Instantly greeted on deck by a light drizzle of rain coming from seemingly nowhere in the sky.
-After lunch we all attempted to cram as much studying in as possible in the 10 minutes we had before the test.
-After putting my laptop back atop of my pile of belongings burying my bunk and making myself a cup of coffee sweetened with honey.
+After lunch, we all attempted to cram as much studying as possible in the 10 minutes we had before the test, after putting my laptop back atop my pile of belongings burying my bunk and making myself a cup of coffee sweetened with honey.
 I was ready for the test.
 It went well, and it was nice getting done with the test and then going upstairs to cool off with a nice shower.
 After helping put away the showers, everyone went back down below to have an OCB (marine biology) review.
-After that it was all hands on deck, we clambered up the companionway to see Fortaleza well within sight.
-We all worked together to take down and nicely flake all the sails back into their original position and waited in the cockpit, eyeing the pretty city off of our port side with pit of excitement in my stomach.
-At least it might have been, although I was very hungry and the smells from the galley of fresh French bread, chicken, and seasoned pasta were mouthwatering to say the least.
-We finally came into the anchorage, had a little trouble securing the anchor but it was nothing for the well-seasoned crew of Argo.
-Anchor secured and food on deck we squeezed well and devoured the delicious food.
+After that, it was all hands on deck; we clambered up the companionway to see Fortaleza well within sight.
+We all worked together to take down and nicely flake all the sails back into their original position and waited in the cockpit, eyeing the pretty city off of our port side with a bit of excitement in my stomach.
+At least it might have been, although I was very hungry, and the smells from the galley of fresh French bread, chicken, and seasoned pasta were mouthwatering, to say the least.
+We finally came into the anchorage and had a little trouble securing the anchor, but it was nothing for the well-seasoned crew of Argo.
+Anchor secured and food on deck.
+We squeezed well and devoured the delicious food.
 After the jobs are all done, we all make our way back down below to get some nice relaxing hours before anchor watch and a vigorous boat appreciation day tomorrow as we give back to our home.